Bathroom Remodel Ideas – Easy DIY Projects To Makeover A Bathroom On A Budget

 Adding a custom wood frame to your bathroom mirror is an affordable project that can be completed in few hours of work.
 Staining the wood frame adds some rustic farmhouse style to the space.
 Or, paint the frame white to achieve a traditional or modern look.

 Installing a mirror frame is easier than you might think.
 With some careful measuring, and a few quick 45 degree miter cuts, the wood frame is ready to be installed.
-Follow along with this Wood Mirror Frame Tutorial for step-by-step instructions with pictures.
+Follow along with the article I wrote called: Wood Mirror Frame Tutorial for step-by-step instructions with pictures.
 It’s glued directly to the wall using construction adhesive, no nails required!

 This bathroom remodel idea only costs about $25 for boards, stain, and constructive adhesive.